git-lfs/git-lfs/docs/proposals/ntlm.md

 We will store NTLM credentials in the credential helper.
 When the user is prompted for their credentials they must use username:{DOMAIN}\{user} and password:{pass}

 The ntlm protocol will be handled by an ntlm.go class that hides the implementation of InitHandshake, Authenticate, and Challenge.
-This allows miminal changesto the existing client.go class.
+This allows minimal changes to the existing client.go class.

 ### Tech

 There is a ntlm-go library available at https://github.com/ThomsonReutersEikon/go-ntlm that we can use.
-We will need to implementate the Negotiate method and publish docs on what NTLM switches we support.
+We will need to implement the Negotiate method and publish docs on what NTLM switches we support.
 I think simple user/pass/domain is best here so we avoid supporting a million settings with conflicting docs.

 ### Work